dagraham/etm-dgraham/README.md

           - manually assigned [1/1/1]: job b
           + manually assigned [1/1/1]: job c

   would indicate that `job a` is *finished*, `job b` is *available* (has no unfinished prerequistites) and that `job c` is *waiting* (has one or more unfinished prerequisties).
-The status indicator in square brackets indicates the numbers of finished, active and waiting jobs, respectively.
+The status indicator in square brackets indicates the numbers of finished, available and waiting jobs, respectively.

 # Views